Arnaiz23/arnaizdev/README.md

 ## Description

-In this project, I used NextJS because the language that I prefer is React and Next is the best option for create a good project in this library.
+In this project, I used NextJS because this is the language that I prefer since it use React and also is the best option for create a good project with this library.
 I need the SEO tools and I take advantage of this project for practice and learn NextJS.

 ## Future features